EPF-MDE/tp-niziyang/data-engineering/tp-kafka-api/README.md

 ```
 * [ ] Stop your application once you have processed messages.
 If you restart your applicaton and resend messages, pay attention to your values inside the KTable.
 [How is the KTable state saved ?](https://docs.confluent.io/platform/current/streams/architecture.html#fault-tolerance)

+The state of KTable is managed through Kafka's changelog topics and RocksDB local storage.
+Whenever the application is stopped or restarted, Kafka Streams restores the state of KTable from the changelog topic

 Lot of examples can be found [here](https://blog.rockthejvm.com/kafka-streams/)

 #### Monitoring and Operations
 ##### Questions
 * [ ] Which metrics should we monitor once our application is deployed to the real world ?
 [Datadog's Kafka dashboard overview](https://www.datadoghq.com/dashboards/kafka-dashboard/)

+Broker Metrics
+Topic Metrics
+Consumer Metrics
+Producer Metrics
+Schema Registry Metrics

 Have a look to the Kafka UI metrics : http://localhost:8080/ui/clusters/local/brokers/1/metrics